 Vic Citarella, Director, CPEA

 Vic joined CPEA after 10 years as a Director of Social Services and 25 years working in local government.
 He has been a long standing Associate Consultant to the Local Government Association and has extensive experience at Board level with Sector Skills bodies in adults, children's, voluntary and local government sectors across the UK.
-He is also chair of a not-for-profit charitable company providing and brokering training.
+He currently chairs a safeguarding committee for a not for profit housing and social care provider.
 As a Director of CPEA, Vic is responsible for marketing and quality assurance of products.
-He provides professional mentoring support to a number of company associates.
+He provides expertise in workforce strategy, provider engagement, adult safeguarding and leadership.
+Vic is a professional mentor working with a number of programmes, customers and associates.

 Janet Pearson, Director, CPEA